reddyvasipalli98/pdsnd_github/README.md

 Bike share Data Analysis

 ### Description
-Performed data analysis on bikeshre data in various cities in USA
+Performed data analysis on bikeshre data in various cities in USA like chicago, newyork and washington

 ### Files used
 chicago.csv, new_york.csv, washington.csv